AaronWUSN/AaronWUSN.github.io/index.md

 ## Code Review:

 This is the first step in the final project.
 It involves taking the artifact selected for the final project, and reviewing the code for errors or potential improvements.
-This first step is cruicial to upgrading/improving software, as it is a blunt look at the layout of the code.
+This first step is crucial to upgrading/improving software, as it is a blunt look at the layout of the code.
 It is an analysis that documents the areas for improvement.

 The code review can be viewed at: [Code Review](https://youtu.be/rSHNLTSwy0Y)